glours/extensions/docs/AUTHORING.md

   Use `DefineSinglePoint` for a deciding point; the generated `ClientPoint` makes the host reject two executable providers.
   Built-ins yield to executable providers.
   Runtime fallback and failure behavior belongs to the point's call helper and must be stated in its contract.
-  Omit a built-in point's `ClientPoint` from `clientProviders()` to close it to replacement; a launched declaration is then rejected at client wiring.
+  Omit a built-in point's `ClientPoint` from `host.WithClientProviders` to close it to internal replacement; a launched declaration requiring that client wiring is then rejected.
 - Prefer unary `M(ctx, *Req) (*Resp, error)` methods and explicit phases such as `Update` followed by `Validate`; keep dependencies acyclic and optional when absence is valid.
 - Choose fail-open or fail-closed behavior.
   Security and veto points normally fail closed.